 Islam considers most foods halal unless specifically prohibited by the Qur’an or Hadith.
 Halal foods are defined as those that adhere to the following guidelines:

-Muslims eat to maintain a strong and healthy physique in order to be able to contribute their knowledge and effort for the welfare of the society.
-Muslims are supposed to make an effort to obtain the best quality nutritionally.
-It is mentioned in a Hadith that the prayer of a person is rejected by Allah if the food consumed is prohibited (haram).
+In Islam, Muslims eat to maintain a strong and healthy body in order to contribute to the welfare of society.
+Muslims strive to obtain the best quality nutritionally.
+In Hadith, it is stated that Allah will reject the prayer of a person if the food consumed is haram.

 All foods are considered halal except the following (which are haram):

 (may be consumed is derived from Halal animals).

 Ingredients such as gelatin, enzymes, emulsifiers, and flavors may be questionable in terms of halal status because their origin is uncertain.
 In the meat and poultry industry, animals such as cows, veal, lamb, sheep, goats, turkeys, chickens, ducks, game birds, bison, and venison are considered halal, but they must be prepared according to Islamic laws to be suitable for consumption.
 Fish and seafood, with the exception of crocodiles, alligators and frogs, are generally acceptable for Muslims to eat, but it’s always best to check for personal dietary preferences or allergies.
 The preparation of fish or seafood should not involve alcohol or other prohibited substances.
 In cases of necessity, certain prohibited things may become permissible for the duration of the emergency or need, as Islam prioritizes preserving life over death.
 Qur’an Chapter 2:173 (Al Baqarah) provides further guidance on this.